HELPING MOVE THE CONVERSATION FORWARD

 Our Mediators are family relationship experts.
 Mediators help guide the conversations between you, your family members, and any other party to the conflict/dispute.
 Mediators do not solve the problems.
 They help you talk about the essence of a conflict/dispute and think creatively about what can be done to make a plan and move forward.

-• Our lead mediator has a MS degree in Human Ecology/Family Systems and a BS degree in Child Development and Family Relations.
+• Our lead mediator has a MS degree in Human Development/Family Studies and a BS degree in Child Development/Family Relations.

 • We offer live web-based video conferencing with private break out rooms.